zold-io/zold/README.md

 You just do `zold pull <Wallet_ID>` and the rewards (taxes) will be visible there.

-> Can I setup multiple nodes with one wallet address?
+> Can I set up multiple nodes with one wallet address?

 Yes, you can run many nodes with the same wallet ID.

 > Is there a way to increase the number of threads in order to maximize
-> computing power of multiple core machines?
+> computing power of multi-core machines?

 Yes, you can use `--threads` command line argument for your node and the number of threads will be as big as you wish.